 Staff will check your student’s information and mark them present.
 Staff may remind both you and your student of rules related to testing and also any COVID-19 requirements.
 You, the parent/guardian, may retain any snacks and prohibited items, or you may ask check-in staff for a locker to secure your student’s belongings.

 Your student will then be directed to check-in staff for a quick security check, or possibly asked to wait patiently if you are early or your testing seat is not ready yet.

 Parents/guardians will accompany test takers during the security check and then will be directed back to the waiting area.
 Parents/guardians may not go to the testing room.

-As you and your student leave the waiting area, but before your student enters the testing room, staff may ask them to form a line at security.
+As you and your student leave the waiting area, but before your student enters the testing room, staff may ask you to form a line at security.
 Staff will ensure proper social distancing between all staff and test takers during testing.
-Students may be asked to walk through a metal detector or a hand-held wand detector, may be used.
+Students may be asked to walk through a metal detector or be scanned by a handheld wand detector.

 Staff may provide additional directions if they suspect any prohibited items.

 Once seated, your student will start with a simple tutorial.
-It will explain how to navigate and how to select answer choices, and it will remind your student of the general rules of testing.
+It will explain how to navigate and how to select answer choices.
+It will also remind your student of the general rules of testing.
 All testing will occur on a computer.
 During testing, instructions to your student for each section will be provided on screen and must be read.
 For select, important instructions, students will also be advised when they can use provided headphones to hear the written instructions spoken aloud.

 For each section, your student will have a specific amount of time.
-The time varies from section to section, but your student will always receive a five-minute warning at the top of your screen.
-You may not move ahead if you finish a section early.
+The time varies from section to section, but your student will always receive a five-minute warning at the top of the screen.
+They may not move ahead if they finish a section early.